A demagogue, a treacherous ally, and a brutal Roman general destroyed the city-state—and democracy—in the first-century BC.

 But where Athenion failed, Mithridates was determined to succeed.
 The Pontic king sent his Greek mercenary, General Archelaus, into the Aegean with a fleet.
 Archelaus was to seize Delos, then solidify Pontic control of Athens and as much of Greece as possible.
 The king probably wished to engage the Romans far to the west, away from his core territories in Anatolia.
 As the “new Alexander,” he may also have seen the conquest of Greece as a natural move.

 Arriving at Delos, Archelaus quickly took the island.
-Appian states that the Pontics massacred thousands of Italians there, a repeat of the slaughter in Anatolia.
+Historian Appian states that the Pontics massacred thousands of Italians there, a repeat of the slaughter in Anatolia.
 Though Archelaus restored Delos to Athenian control, he turned over its treasury to Aristion, an Athenian citizen whom Mithridates had chosen to rule Athens.
 When the fleet reached the city, Aristion quickly seized power, thanks in part to a personal guard of 2,000 Pontic soldiers.
 Athenion’s fate is not clear.
 He disappears from the historical record; Aristion must have deposed him.

 As the Pontic general Archelaus persuaded other Greek cities to turn against Rome—including Thebes to the northwest of Athens—Aristion established a new regime in Athens.
 City residents who had cheered lustily for Athenion, the demagogic envoy, now found themselves ruled by a tyrant.
 Aristion executed citizens accused of favoring Rome and sent others to Mithridates as prisoners.
 Such brutality may have been carried out with a design; Athenians fearing a Roman military intervention were growing restless under Aristion.
 Many tried to flee, but Aristion placed guards at the gates.
 When some topped the walls and ran away, he sent cavalry after them.